Halfbeak: Morphology

-As is typical for surface dwelling, open water fish, most species are silvery, darker above and lighter below, an example of countershading.
+As is typical for surface-dwelling, open-water fish, most species are silvery, darker above and lighter below, an example of countershading.
 The tip of the lower jaw is bright red or orange in most species.

 Halfbeaks carry several adaptations to feeding at the water surface.
-The eyes and nostrils are at the top of the head and the upper jaw is mobile, but not the lower jaw.
+The eyes and nostrils are at the top of the head, and the upper jaw is mobile, but not the lower jaw.
 Combined with their streamlined shape and the concentration of fins towards the back (similar to that of a pike), these adaptations allow halfbeaks to locate, catch, and swallow food items very effectively.

 Range and habitat

-Halfbeaks inhabit warm seas, predominantly at the surface, in the Atlantic, Indian, and Pacific oceans.
-A small number are found in estuaries.
+Halfbeaks inhabit warm seas, predominantly at the surface, in the Atlantic, Indian, and Pacific Oceans.
+A few are found in estuaries.
 Most species of marine halfbeaks are known from continental coastlines, but some extend into the western and central Pacific, and one species (Hyporhamphus ihi) is endemic to New Zealand.
 Hemiramphus is a worldwide marine genus.

 Ecology and behavior

 Feeding

-Marine halfbeaks are omnivores feeding on algae; marine plants such as seagrasses; plankton; invertebrates such as pteropods and crustaceans; and smaller fishes.
-For some subtropical species at least, juveniles are more predatory than adults.
+Marine halfbeaks are omnivores feeding on algae, marine plants such as seagrasses, plankton, invertebrates such as pteropods and crustaceans, and smaller fishes.
+For some subtropical species, at least, juveniles are more predatory than adults.
 Some tropical species feed on animals during the day and plants at night, while other species alternate between carnivory in the summer and herbivory in the winter.
-They are in turn eaten by many ecologically and commercially important fish, such as billfish, mackerel, and sharks, and so are a key link between trophic levels.
+They are, in turn, eaten by many ecologically and commercially important fish, such as billfish, mackerel, and sharks, so are a key link between trophic levels.